bube054/go-custo-json/README.md

 ## Query Path Syntax

-Access deeply nested fields in your parsed JSON structure using the QueryPath method, which accepts a variadic list of strings to represent the path segments.
+Access deeply nested fields in your parsed JSON array or object structure using the QueryPath method, which accepts a variadic list of strings to represent the path segments.

 Using the json data above, we can query for specific values using the QueryPath method: